All Episodes

 You have a right to be heard.

-They're not gonna.
+They're not going to.

-You know, the things that have been said, the attacks against him, the attacks against his family, the witch hunt included, but just the words, just the actions.
+You know, the things that have been said, the attacks against him, the attacks against his family, the witch hunt included, but just the words, just the actions, I think an awful lot about blowing up the White House.

-And you know, when's the last time an actor took out a president?
+And, you know, when's the last time an actor took out a president?

-Maybe it needs to happen again, or severed heads on TV.
+Maybe it needs to happen again.

-That's only the tip of the ice.
+That's only the tip of the extra.

-Blowing up the White House.
+He's blowing up the White House.

 Exactly.